Honors at Reynolds

 - A formal transcript indicating a cumulative grade point average (GPA) of 3.5 on a 4.0 scale.

 - Current Reynolds students who have completed 12 or more hours of college-level coursework need not submit a transcript.

 - Students who have not completed 12 hours of coursework (including entering high school students, transfer students, and students in their first semester) should submit a high school transcript OR transcript from their transfer institution.
 High school transcripts should indicate a 3.5 on 4.0 scale on your completed advanced diploma.
 College transcripts should indicate a 3.5 on your transcript showing 12 or more credits of transferable, general education coursework at an institution from which Reynolds accepts credits.
 NOTE: unofficial transcripts submitted to the Honors Program do not replace or supersede any official transcripts that may be required by Admission & Records.

-- Submit your unofficial transcript to the Honors Program Office in Massey rm 143 or via email to email@example.com OR you may submit an official transcript to the office of Admissions & Records via fax (804) 317-3650 or mail PO BOX 85622 Richmond, VA 23285.
+- Submit your unofficial transcript to the Honors Program Admin Office in Massey, room 233 or via email to email@example.com OR you may submit an official transcript to the office of Admissions & Records via fax at (804) 317-3650 or mail the official transcript to PO BOX 85622 Richmond, VA 23285.